cris-zapata/FSK-Module/README.md

 ## Results

-**Simulation (LTspice) — full link works.** End to end, the encoder produces the two tones and the decoder cleanly recovers the bit: E asserts on tone-present, D tracks the input logic through both symbols.
+**Simulation (LTspice).** End to end, the encoder produces the two tones and the decoder cleanly recovers the bit: E asserts on tone-present, D tracks the input logic through both symbols.
 This is the reference for correct behavior.

 ![Decoder D output — simulation](docs/decoder_output_sim.png)

-**Hardware — proof of concept, with characterized limitations.** On the breadboard the encoder oscillates and shifts frequency with the input bit, the E detector correctly flags signal-present, and **the D output does recover the bit** — but imperfectly.
+**Hardware proof of concept, with characterized limitations.** On the breadboard the encoder oscillates and shifts frequency with the input bit, the E detector correctly flags signal-present, and **the D output does recover the bit** but imperfectly.
 The hardware decode shows a timing delay relative to the input, some waveform distortion, and a reduced peak-to-peak swing rather than a full rail-to-rail logic level.

 ![Decoder D output — hardware](docs/decoder_output.png)